Indicators of Trust in the News

 "I'm suspicious.
 I curate my own news."

-In workshops with journalism leaders, we've built a list of indicators of trustworthy news based on user views we've collected through in-depth, ethnographic interviews.
+In workshops with senior news executives, we've built a list of indicators of trustworthy news based on in-depth interviews with users.

 News executives collaborated to define these Trust Indicators from an editorial perspective and propose an industry standard for each.